taylorai/aiq/README.md

 # aiq
-it's like jq, but with ✨AI✨
+> It's like `jq``, but with ✨AI✨

-aiq is a no-frills package for embeddings and text classification on the command line.
+`aiq` is a no-frills package for embeddings and text classification on the command line, inspired by the power of `jq`.
 It does 3 things:
 - Compute embeddings for a text field in a stream of JSON objects
 - Train a text classifier on a stream of JSON objects with embeddings
 - Classify a stream of JSON objects with embeddings